 Passion: If you have a passion for something, a side hustle can be a great way to pursue it while still earning an income.

 The Cons of Having a Side Hustle

 Side hustles aren’t always worth it.
-They also have some downsides you should consider before starting one up, because starting will take effort, if not actual money.
+They also have some downsides you should consider before starting one up because starting will take effort if not money.

-Time commitment: A side hustle can take up a lot of your time, especially at the beginning, which could interfere with other commitments you have, such as your job or family.
+Time commitment: A side hustle can take up much of your time, especially at the beginning, which could interfere with other obligations, such as your job or family.

-Financial risk: Some side hustles can be a financial risk, especially if you’re investing money in it.
+Financial risk: Some side hustles can be financial, significantly if you’re investing money.

 Stress: A side hustle can be stressful, even if it’s going well.
 It adds complexity to your life.